jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 1. A client press the order button after selecting his pizzas and entering his credentials.
 A SOAP request is sent to the pizza-reservation server.
 2. A thread is accepting TCP connections using [accept](http://man7.org/linux/man-pages/man2/accept.2.html) through a loop.
 Some connections can be put in a queue if the loop is not fast enough, or simply discarded if the queue is full.
 3. The accepted socket is passed as a task to a thread.
-This **worker-thread** is issued from a **thread-pool** and will manage the client socket for the rest of the reservation process.
+This **worker-thread** is issued from a [thread-pool](https://en.wikipedia.org/wiki/Thread_pool) and will manage the client socket for the rest of the reservation process.
 Sometimes all the worker-threads from the pool are **busy** and the the accepting-thread must **wait** before forwarding its newly created task, wasting precious time!
 4. The worker-thread needs more information regarding the client and must also validate the credentials.
 In order to do so, the worker-thread will do a REST call to a dedicated internal API.
 The HTTP communication is implemented using curl in synchronous mode.
 The worker-thread **waits** in average 500ms to obtain an answer.
 5. Using the client details, the worker-thread will then **compute** the delivery price according to his proximity, the price of the menu, the estimated-time... in less than 10ms.
 6. Now, the reservation must be stored within a database file.
 Usually, writing a full record to such a database file takes within 10ms to 50ms, but when the Hard Disk Controller is overloaded, the worker-thread can **wait** even longer.
 7. Finally, the reservation has been successfully processed, a HTTP Response is sent to the client's browser and the connection closed.
+The worker-thread can be placed back to the pool, awaiting for a new task.

 No needs to be sherlock holmes himself to understand that the same problem arise in their web-service as in their kitchen.
 The worker-threads are sadly waiting more than they should, similarly to the cooks.
+In the meantime, no requests can be served.
+At lunch time, running the **top** command on their Unix workstation would depress you, all the threads are idle, but the reservation process is highly saturated.
 If the strategy or architecture of their web-service were better designed, it would squeeze out a maximum of computation power from every thread.
-At lunch time, running the **top** command on their Unix workstation would depress you, all the threads are idle, but the reservation process is highly saturated.

-##### Let's just hire more cooks:
-First and foremost, **Don't Try This at Work**!

-Scale by the number of restaurants in the chain.
+##### Scaling analysis:
+Considering the following architecture, could you easily scale according to the number of clients?
+The answer is, sadly, no!

+Why could we not either spawn a thread per client or simply increase the size of the pool?
+It boils down to the price of such a tactic.
+Likewise a cook has a salary, a thread from your operating system is not cheap.
+Too many cooks would explose your yearly budget, too many threads will consume all your resources.
+For instance, a Linux thread needs its own stack with a default memory footprint of 2 megabytes.
+A server with 4 Gigabytes of RAM would have a limit of 2000 simultaneous threads... but that's only considering the stack size.
+A thread creation implies some costly system calls, a tricky manipulation of various descriptors.
+Finally, if a kitchen had 2000 cooks, there would be a very high number of collisions, smashed toes and bad words, it would the same mess for the [scheduling](https://en.wikipedia.org/wiki/Scheduling_(computing)) of a massive amount of threads.

+Scaling by spawning processes is also a no go.
+Threads and processes in Linux are actually very similar, you will fight the same problems concerning resources usage.
+Another solution would be to scale by hardware.
+But, well, if all the restaurant chains were to rent a new spot everytime they need to handle 10 more clients, they would quickly bankrup... isn't it?

+Some threads can be lightweights, see green threads.
+A special usage.

 #### **Ngin O' Pepperonix** solution: